ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 In this approach, upon receipt of a message, every receiver must send a *"message received"* acknowledgment (such as `ack`) back to the sender.

-So when `Alice` sends a message to `Bob`, neither `Alice` nor `Bob` need concern themselves with sequence numbers.
+So, when `Alice` sends a message to `Bob`, neither `Alice` nor `Bob` need concern themselves with sequence numbers.
 However, this approach has several distinct drawbacks:

 * Communication now becomes sequential.  `Alice` cannot send `m2` to `Bob` until she has received an `ack` from `Bob` that he has received `m1`
 * Increases the volume of network traffic